-We’ve watched them grow up from seeds, smiling at them once they broke the soil surface, given them the best growing conditions available.
+We’ve watched them grow up from seeds, smiling at them once they broke the soil surface, giving them the best growing conditions available.

-But three issues have popped up that has made me need to transplant sooner than I wanted.
+But three issues have popped up that have made me need to transplant sooner than I wanted.

-The first (shown in the image above) is that somehow I doubled up seeds in some of the planting holes.
+The first (shown in the image above) is that I somehow doubled up seeds in some planting holes.

 The second is that my original potting mix was too heavy and needed perlite added to allow for better oxygen exchange between the soil and air.